 “Emotional eating is the practice of consuming food — usually “comfort” or junk foods — in response to feelings instead of hunger.”

 My name is Dominee and I like to eat when I feel things I don’t want to feel.
 I eat more when I am stressed.
 I eat more when I am depressed.
-I eat more when I am anxious.
-I eat more when I am angry.
+And when I am anxious.
+When I am angry.
 I eat more when I am lacking inspiration.
 I eat more when I feel down and want to “reward” myself.

 I am an emotional eater and I am not ashamed of it.
 (We all have our not-so-great coping mechanisms, here’s mine!)

 I freaking love food.
 I’ve been fat pretty much my whole life and for a large part of that time, I hated my body.
 Seven years ago, I lost 70lb, hit my goal weight, and I STILL hated my body.
 So I ate, and ate, and ate, and gained most of the weight back.
 Go figure.
 I learned so much from that experience – loving your body is not about weight.
 Just because you look physically healthy doesn’t mean you are physically healthy or emotionally healthy.
 I’m all for loving yourself at whatever size you are regardless of what you weigh.
 That is the key.